Percona-Lab/mongodb_consistent_backup/README.rst

 Build/Install
 ~~~~~~~~~~~~~

-To build on CentOS/RedHat, you will need the following packages (see
+To build on CentOS/RedHat, you will need the following packages installed:
-command):

 ::